Chorionic Villus Sampling (CVS)

 Understanding test risks

-Post Amniocentesis care guidelines
+Post CVS care guidelines

 When are you informed of the CVS results?